magepages/mpdocs/docs/gift-card/index.md

 Now you can select a CSV file to import.
 * Choose file you want to import.
 * The importable CSV file needs to meet the above conditions.
 To make sure things will be worked well, click the red ``Check data`` button.
-Data in the submitted CSV file will be checked and a message will inform it is valid or invalid.
-In case of being invalid, the admin needs to check the CSV file (specially required columns, column’s name,etc).
-With the valid case, the Import button will appear along with the message
+Data in the submitted CSV file will be checked and a message will inform whether it's valid or not.
+In case of being invalid, admins need to check the CSV file (specially required columns, column’s name,etc).
+With the valid case, the Import button will appear along with the message like below
 ![GC61](https://i.imgur.com/XbzorBO.png)

 Clicking the ``Import`` button is the final steps!